 Curriculum Week is held virtually in late August to give parents a chance to learn about the curriculum in their child’s classroom.
 Teachers and parents will gather on Zoom to share information and have questions answered.
 New Parent Orientation will be held virtually at 6 p.m. on the Monday evening of Curriculum Week.
 Specific dates and times for Curriculum Week are included in the school calendar.

 Tie-Dye and Tile Painting

-The Halloween Carnival is the Seed’s major fundraising event, coordinated by the APA each year, and executed with the help of many, many parent volunteers.
+Currently the Seed Halloween Carnival is on hold.
+Once reinstated, the Halloween Carnival is the Seed’s major fundraising event, coordinated by the APA each year, and executed with the help of many, many parent volunteers.
 The carnival was originally developed as a fun alternative to Halloween in the 1980s and has evolved into a large event which current families and friends, neighbors, and Seed alumni attend.
 The carnival is not held on Halloween night anymore, and is usually the last Friday evening before Halloween.
 Included in the event are a raffle, silent auction, food, games, a photo booth, a toddler bounce house, an obstacle course, and other activities.
 All funds generated by the raffle and silent auction go to the Seed scholarship fund.
 Other funds support classroom activities and other school needs.

 All-School Thanksgiving Feast